 With more points of fixation than traditional sutures.
 STRATAFIX™ Devices provide more consistent tension control over every pass and provides more security and strength than interrupted suture closure with more efficiency than continuous closure.1-3

 As potential patients learn about bariatric and metabolic surgery, they also search for surgeons in their area.
+COMING SOON!

 Your Choice of Stapler Matters

 With decisions from surgical approach to post-operative management, every choice matters.
 We focus on providing you powered staplers that help improve patient outcomes, with results backed by clinical evidence

 Driving the body of evidence that shows bariatric surgery is the most effective and durable treatment for severe obesity.

 * For complete indications, contraindications, warnings, precautions, and adverse reactions, please reference full package insert.

 ** The information provided is based on analysis of data aggregated from one or more data sources and does not represent any statement, promise or guarantee by Johnson & Johnson Medical Device Companies (“JJMDC”) concerning costs, clinical outcomes or data accuracy.
 Always check with your insurance provider regarding up-to-date coverage information.

 The information should be carefully considered along with clinical experience, treatment patterns and other factors pertaining to the specific institution or patients.
 The information being provided is not a substitute for clinical judgment, and neither JJMDC nor any other party involved in the preparation or publication of this information shall be liable to you or others for any decisions made or action taken by you or others in reliance on this information.

 † In a 2015 U.S. market research study by Ethicon that surveyed surgeon preference (63.9% Ethicon vs. 24.7% Medtronic) (p<0.001).